danidewitt/documentation/interviews/sequencing-game.md

 1. Try not to use jQuery too much, the more native JS the better
 2. Modern browsers only, no need for crazy IE 8 stuff
 3. Think about whether you want to use data-attributes or not, and why
-4. Any fancyness you'd like to add to this is even better
+4. Any fancyness you'd like to add to this is even better.
+Such as:
+  5. Tracking how long it took to get right
+  6. Tracking how many incorrect tries before success
+  7. Perfect score, meaning the number of tries is the number of items to sequence

 ## What we're looking for